Public Works staff service 22,000 single and multifamily

 Household Toxics such as oil paints, pesticides, solvents, weed killers, drain cleaners, oven cleaners, mercury thermometers, photography and pool chemicals, and other products labeled Danger, Warning, Poison, Flammable or Corrosive.
 Never discard these items in the trash or flush down the drain.
 Use them up as described on the label and discard empty container as refuse or deliver partially unused containers to the Washtenaw County Home Toxics Center.

 Appliances that contain Freon.
-Freon removal is provided for fee at Recycle Ann Arbor's Drop-Off Station.
+Freon removal is provided for a fee at Recycle Ann Arbor's Drop-Off Station.

 Items that can be recycled.